bashhack/sesh/docs/ARCHITECTURE.md

 - **Simplicity** through clear separation of concerns
 - **Performance** via efficient design patterns

-This design supports scaling from two to twenty providers, accommodates new authentication methods without breaking existing functionality, and maintains security properties as complexity increases.
+The architecture scales linearly with provider count, supports addition of new authentication methods without breaking changes, and maintains security invariants as system complexity grows.